Cedar Rock Capital Ltd. Has $457.22 Million Stock Holdings in Automatic Data Processing, Inc. (NASDAQ:ADP)

 Cedar Rock Capital Ltd. reduced its stake in Automatic Data Processing, Inc. (NASDAQ:ADP) by 2.0% in the third quarter, Holdings Channel.com reports.
 The institutional investor owned 2,287,035 shares of the business services provider’s stock after selling 47,203 shares during the period.
 Automatic Data Processing comprises 11.0% of Cedar Rock Capital Ltd.’s holdings, making the stock its 5th largest position.
 Cedar Rock Capital Ltd.’s holdings in Automatic Data Processing were worth $457,224,000 at the end of the most recent reporting period.

-A number of other hedge funds also recently added to or reduced their stakes in ADP.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its stake in Automatic Data Processing by 12.6% in the second quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 79,219 shares of the business services provider’s stock worth $15,734,000 after buying an additional 8,875 shares in the last quarter.
+A number of other hedge funds also recently added to or reduced their stakes in the stock.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its holdings in Automatic Data Processing by 12.6% in the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 79,219 shares of the business services provider’s stock worth $15,734,000 after purchasing an additional 8,875 shares during the period.
 Vident Investment Advisory LLC grew its holdings in Automatic Data Processing by 81.9% in the second quarter.
 Vident Investment Advisory LLC now owns 8,302 shares of the business services provider’s stock worth $1,649,000 after purchasing an additional 3,737 shares during the period.
 Northwestern Mutual Wealth Management Co. grew its holdings in Automatic Data Processing by 20.1% in the second quarter.
 Northwestern Mutual Wealth Management Co. now owns 27,313 shares of the business services provider’s stock worth $5,425,000 after purchasing an additional 4,570 shares during the period.
 Qube Research & Technologies Ltd purchased a new stake in Automatic Data Processing in the second quarter worth about $7,109,000.
 Finally, Ensign Peak Advisors Inc grew its holdings in Automatic Data Processing by 11.0% in the second quarter.
 Ensign Peak Advisors Inc now owns 72,770 shares of the business services provider’s stock worth $14,453,000 after purchasing an additional 7,205 shares during the period.
 78.32% of the stock is owned by institutional investors.

-ADP has been the topic of a number of recent research reports.
-Jefferies Financial Group upped their price objective on shares of Automatic Data Processing from $215.00 to $250.00 and gave the stock a “hold” rating in a report on Wednesday, October 27th.
-Citigroup increased their price target on shares of Automatic Data Processing from $220.00 to $238.00 and gave the company a “neutral” rating in a report on Wednesday, December 1st.
-Cowen cut their price target on shares of Automatic Data Processing from $235.00 to $213.00 in a report on Thursday, January 27th.
+A number of research firms have recently commented on ADP.
+Barclays increased their price target on shares of Automatic Data Processing from $227.00 to $247.00 and gave the company an “overweight” rating in a report on Friday, October 29th.
 Morgan Stanley cut their price target on shares of Automatic Data Processing from $235.00 to $225.00 and set an “equal weight” rating on the stock in a report on Thursday, January 27th.
-Finally, Robert W. Baird cut their price target on shares of Automatic Data Processing from $242.00 to $220.00 in a report on Thursday, January 27th.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat.com, Automatic Data Processing currently has a consensus rating of “Hold” and a consensus price target of $227.15.
+Zacks Investment Research upgraded shares of Automatic Data Processing from a “hold” rating to a “buy” rating and set a $241.00 price target on the stock in a report on Tuesday, December 21st.
+BMO Capital Markets increased their price target on shares of Automatic Data Processing from $208.00 to $220.00 and gave the company a “market perform” rating in a report on Thursday, October 28th.
+Finally, Citigroup raised their target price on shares of Automatic Data Processing from $220.00 to $238.00 and gave the stock a “neutral” rating in a report on Wednesday, December 1st.
+One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and four have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Automatic Data Processing currently has a consensus rating of “Hold” and an average price target of $227.15.

-Automatic Data Processing (NASDAQ:ADP) last issued its earnings results on Wednesday, January 26th.
-The business services provider reported $1.65 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.63 by $0.02.
+Automatic Data Processing (NASDAQ:ADP) last released its quarterly earnings results on Wednesday, January 26th.
+The business services provider reported $1.65 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.63 by $0.02.
 Automatic Data Processing had a net margin of 17.48% and a return on equity of 50.01%.
-The company had revenue of $4.03 billion for the quarter, compared to analysts’ expectations of $3.98 billion.
-During the same quarter last year, the company posted $1.52 earnings per share.
-The firm’s quarterly revenue was up 8.9% on a year-over-year basis.
-Research analysts forecast that Automatic Data Processing, Inc. will post 6.82 earnings per share for the current year.
+The business had revenue of $4.03 billion for the quarter, compared to the consensus estimate of $3.98 billion.
+During the same period last year, the firm earned $1.52 earnings per share.
+The company’s quarterly revenue was up 8.9% on a year-over-year basis.
+Equities research analysts expect that Automatic Data Processing, Inc. will post 6.82 EPS for the current fiscal year.

 The firm also recently declared a quarterly dividend, which will be paid on Friday, April 1st.
 Shareholders of record on Friday, March 11th will be given a $1.04 dividend.
 The ex-dividend date is Thursday, March 10th.
 This represents a $4.16 annualized dividend and a yield of 2.01%.
 Automatic Data Processing’s payout ratio is presently 64.40%.